Unit 11: GIS and History

 Unit learning objectives

-- Upon successful completion of this unit, you will be able to (1) explain the use of a digital tool to create an online collection of historical materials and (2) show how such a tool can use social media to expand the gathering of related materials.
+- Upon successful completion of this unit, you will be able to (1) use a digital tool to interpret the historical past and (2) explain how GIS methods can be used by historians in their research.

 For information contact email@example.com